red-green-coding/red-green-coding.github.io/_posts/2024-11-10-jekyll-apexcharts.md

 ### JSON content

-Alternatively you can use JSON syntax to define the diagram
+Alternatively, you can define the chart configuration using JSON syntax:

 <pre>
 ```apexchart